-More states are using ballot drop boxes for voters who don’t trust the mail, but the boxes are already drawing skepticism
+More states are using ballot drop boxes for absentee voters, but the boxes are already drawing skepticism

 In Georgia, elections officials decided this year to use drop boxes for the first time, and more than 200 boxes have been set up across the state.
 The state rule required physical or camera security, and in one county, the video surveillance is monitored by the police department, said Jordan Fuchs, Georgia’s deputy secretary of state.

-Every county in Georgia now has a drop box, and the state is distributing up to $3,000 in federal grants for each of its 159 counties so they can increase the number of boxes in their county and take steps to make sure they are protected and monitored, Fuchs said.
+Nearly every county in Georgia now has a drop box.
+The state is distributing up to $3,000 in federal grants for each of its 159 counties so they can increase the number of boxes and take steps to make sure they are protected and monitored, Fuchs said.

 “The absentee ballot drop boxes provide a secure and reliable way for voters to cast their ballots without worrying about their health,” Fuchs said.
 “When they drop absentee ballots in the drop box before the deadline, they can be sure that their ballot was received by election officials.
 When they put the ballots in the mail, the delivery of their ballots on time is no longer in their control.”